PhantomChain/docs/docs/cookbook/pay/README.md

 title: Pay
 ---

-Integration reference for Ark Pay, a package which lets you accept and manage ARK payments.
+Integration reference for Phantom Pay, a package which lets you accept and manage XPH payments.